Daniela Sabatino

 Daniela Sabatino (born 26 June 1985) is an Italian professional footballer who plays as a striker for Serie A club Sassuolo and the Italy women's national team.
-She previously played for AC Bojano and ACF Reggiana in Serie A and Rapid Lugano in the Swiss Nationalliga A. She was the 2011 Serie A's second top scorer with 25 goals.
+She previously played for AC Bojano and ACF Reggiana in Serie A and Rapid Lugano in the Swiss Nationalliga A. She was the 2011 Serie A's joint top scorer with 25 goals, and was top scorer outright in 2022 with 15 goals.

 International career

 She made her debut for the Italian national team in October 2011, in a 0–9 win over Macedonia where she scored a hat-trick.
-The 2017 UEFA Euro marked her first appearance in a final tournament.
+Euro 2017 marked her first appearance in a final tournament.
 The second of the two goals in Italy's 3–2 win over Sweden earned her a Best Goal nomination in the UEFA awards.

+Sabatino was called up to the Italy squad for the UEFA Women's Euro 2017.

+Sabatino was called up to the Italy squad for the 2019 FIFA Women's World Cup.

+On 26 June 2022, Sabatino was announced in the Italy squad for the UEFA Women's Euro 2022.